Feeling Myself (Nicki Minaj song): Music video

 On May 18, 2015, the music video premiered exclusively on music streaming service Tidal.
 It features the two singers in various scenes at Coachella and several other locations.
-It also features Beyoncé in a Nebraska Husker hoodie.
+It also features Beyoncé in a Nebraska Cornhuskers hoodie.
 In June 2015, Billboard named "Feeling Myself" video as one of the 10 best music videos of the first half of 2015.

-On February 3, 2015, an audio video for the song was uploaded to Minaj's official YouTube channel, which as of April 2021, has surpassed 130 million views.
+On February 3, 2015, an audio video for the song was uploaded to Minaj's official YouTube channel, which as of February 2025, has surpassed 150 million views.

 Reception

-"Feeling Myself" was met with acclaim from many music critics.
 Pitchfork named the song "Best New Track" of the day, with Molly Beauchemin commenting that "Nicki Minaj is the only woman who can get Beyoncé to do her bidding.
 When a woman capable of 'stopping the world' tells you to 'carry on', there's no choice but to bring it."
 Additionally, Pitchfork named "Feeling Myself" the 13th best music video of 2015.

 Despite not being sent to radio as an official single from the album, "Feeling Myself" peaked at number 39 on the US Billboard Hot 100 chart, staying in the top 100 for 20 weeks.
 As of December 2017, the song has sold 474,261 copies in the US.